coreinfrastructure/best-practices-badge/doc/security.md

   This is enforced in the `current_user` method in `app/helpers/sessions_helper.rb` - this always returns null (not logged in) when this deny mode is enabled.
+  This is verified by test
+  `current_user returns nil when deny_login`.
 * Attempts to login are rejected via the `create` method of the session controller, per `app/controllers/sessions_controller.rb`.
   Technically this isn't necessary, since being logged in is ignored, but this rejection will alert users who start trying to log in before this mode was enabled.
+  This is verified by test `local login fails if deny_login`.
 * Attempts to create a new user account are rejected via the `create` method of the user controller, per `app/controllers/users_controller.rb`.
   We do not want the user database to change while this mode is in effect.
+  This is verified by test
+  `cannot create local user if login disabled`

 Some views are also changed when this view is enabled.
 These changes are not security-critical.